acmegrouptest/brandnewproduct/README.md

   ![Post Editor Screenshot](http://res.cloudinary.com/dkq1dgypu/image/upload/v1488192128/post-editor-screenshot_f6r16k.png "Post Editor Screenshot")

   6. Once you have finished, go back to the terminal and post:
-  (Ask for access to publish sending an email to [the account manager](mailto:cillassubira@mail.com) including your github username)
+  (Ask for access to publish sending an email to [the account manager](mailto:cillassubira@mail.com) including your github username) and then run:

   ``` ruby end-posting.rb ```

   7. Let's check if everything worked properly!